 An identity provider (IdP) manages identity information for users and provides authentication services.
 The identity provider enables single sign-on (SSO) so that you can access other websites, without having to log in repeatedly.
 In contrast to on-premise technologies, such as Active Directory and LDAP, identity providers also offer a consistent and governed experience when accessing cloud services, eliminating the need to create accounts for each new service.

-In a multi-cloud deployment, an IdP delivers the following:
+In Qlik Sense Enterprise on Cloud Services, Qlik Sense Enterprise on Kubernetes or in a multi-cloud deployment, an IdP delivers the following:

 - Secure authentication of a user and a common identity (user ID and groups) passed between all deployments.

 - Common user identity to assign a license to (to avoid double use).

 - Common user ID and attributes, such as groups, to use when applying access control to content.

 Both Qlik Cloud Services and Qlik Sense Enterprise on Kubernetes integrate with an IdP using the

 Qlik Sense Enterprise on Windows currently does not support

 The following is required from the IdP to be able to set up Qlik Sense Enterprise on Kubernetes to use it: